pmartR/PMart_ShinyApp/README.md

 Some in-development packages are not being tracked in renv.lock (to reduce Docker image build times).
 These can be seen in the `install commonly updated packages` section of Dockerfile-base.
 You will have to install these separately from the files that will be installed by calling `renv::restore()`.

-You will also need a Python virtual environment.
-You can create one automatically by running `source("local_install.R")` or by manually create a virtual environment, installing the packages from requirements.txt, and setting the `python_venv` variable in cfg/kaleido_config.yml.
+You will also need a [Phython virtual environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment) with the packages from requirements.txt installed.
+Then, add a .yml file with `python_venv: <path-to-your-venv>` in it.
+Finally, set the MAP_CONFIG environment variable to point to that yml file.
+You can optionally put the following command in your .RProfile to automatically set the environment variable when the project is loaded: `Sys.setenv("MAP_CONFIG" = "<path-to-yml-file>")`.

 Once all dependencies are installed, make sure calling `.libPaths()` displays the renv environment, then call `shiny::runApp()`.